top of page

 JASP+ welcomes applications from all North Carolina public school educators PreK-12 with an interest in incorporating digital humanities projects in their classrooms!
 JASP+ supports students of all ages and the educators who work with them.

-In this inaugural year of the program, JASP+ will select a small cohort of 5 teachers based on applicants’ interest in incorporating digital humanities programs into the humanities classroom.
+In collaboration with the Jane Austen Summer program Teacher Scholars program, JASP+ will select a small cohort of teachers based on applicants’ interest in incorporating digital humanities programs into the humanities classroom.
 We are looking for teachers who are excited about bringing the digital humanities to their classroom – for any age, at any level, and with any kind of literature.

-Space is limited in this inaugural year as we continue to build bigger and better programming.
-If you're interested in getting involved in JASP+ 2022, please email JASP+ co-directors, Anna Merz and Katherine Stein.
+Space is limited this year as we continue to build bigger and better programming.
+If you're interested in getting involved in JASP+ 2024, please email JASP+ co-directors, Anna Merz and Katherine Stein.
 In future years, we look forward to welcoming larger cohorts of teacher fellows!

 3